The Worlds of British Sculpture: Sculpture and Empire at St Paul’s Cathedral, c.1796-1916

 • Dr Rebecca Senior (University of Nottingham): United States of America

-• Dr Greg Sullivan (University of York/St Paul’s Cathedral): South Asia
+• Dr Greg Sullivan (University of York/St Paul’s Cathedral): Asia

-• Dr Sean Willcock (University of Oxford): South Africa
+• Dr Sean Wilcock (University of Oxford): South Africa